 I once worked for a boss who was such a belittling bully that I actually shrank half an inch while working with him.
 I wasn’t bringing a lot of joy home from work in those days.
 I want to offer compassion to people who are in such a situation.
 I don’t want to be a “cruel optimist” who denies suffering.
 At the same time, I want to offer a glimmer of hope, a way out.

 How can you find joy when you are in a situation that offers very little of it?
 When I have been in my darkest moments, a couple of books have offered great wisdom: Alice Walker’s The Color Purple and Victor Frankl’s Man’s Search for Meaning.
 Since I have never experienced anything like the kind of suffering described in these books, I wonder if I have the right to invoke them.
 But they have been a great comfort to me, so I offer them to you.

 Alice Walker describes how we can choose to look for joy and beauty and to hold onto them, no matter how terrible things are.
 We can do this not in a way that denies what is happening but helps us transcend it.
 Victor Frankl reminds us that although we cannot choose the things that happen to us, we can always choose our response.
 Therein lies freedom.

-Pre-order Kim’s new book, Just Work: Get Sh*t Done, Fast & Fair, to learn how we can recognize, attack, and eliminate workplace injustice ― and transform our careers and organizations in the process.
+Order Kim’s new book, Just Work to learn how we can recognize, attack, and eliminate workplace injustice ― and transform our careers and organizations in the process.